Skip to main content

 Corinne R. Espinoza, PhD

-Dr. Espinoza has specific interest and experience in behavioral health treatments for youth with autonomic dysfunction, including Postural Orthostatic Tachycardia Syndrome (POTS), persistent pain, and post-viral conditions.
-In addition, Dr. Espinoza provides collaborative care to young people with a wide spectrum of medical, psychological, and identity-based needs within Adolescent Medicine.
-Dr. Espinoza’s research interests include examining predictors of positive outcomes in youth with chronic illness symptoms.
+Dr. Espinoza has specific interest and experience in behavioral health treatments for youth with chronic pain, autonomic dysfunction, including Postural Orthostatic Tachycardia Syndrome (POTS), and functional symptoms.
+Dr. Espinoza’s research interests include examining predictors of positive outcomes in youth with chronic pain and autonomic disorders.
 Dr. Espinoza has specific experience and training in working with individuals and families of diverse backgrounds and offers services in both Spanish and English.
-She is trained in a variety of treatment modalities including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, behavior therapy, biofeedback, and mindfulness with a focus on improving functional outcomes, pain and chronic symptom management, and supporting adolescent development.
+She is trained in a variety of treatment modalities including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, behavior therapy, biofeedback, clinical hypnosis, and mindfulness with a focus on improving functional outcomes and pain and chronic symptom management.

-Dr. Espinoza has specific interest and experience in behavioral health treatments for youth with autonomic dysfunction, including Postural Orthostatic Tachycardia Syndrome (POTS), persistent pain, and post-viral conditions.
-In addition, Dr. Espinoza provides collaborative care to young people with a wide spectrum of medical, psychological, and identity-based needs within Adolescent Medicine.
-Dr. Espinoza’s research interests include examining predictors of positive outcomes in youth with chronic illness symptoms.
+Dr. Espinoza has specific interest and experience in behavioral health treatments for youth with chronic pain, autonomic dysfunction, including Postural Orthostatic Tachycardia Syndrome (POTS), and functional symptoms.
+Dr. Espinoza’s research interests include examining predictors of positive outcomes in youth with chronic pain and autonomic disorders.
 Dr. Espinoza has specific experience and training in working with individuals and families of diverse backgrounds and offers services in both Spanish and English.
-She is trained in a variety of treatment modalities including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, behavior therapy, biofeedback, and mindfulness with a focus on improving functional outcomes, pain and chronic symptom management, and supporting adolescent development.
+She is trained in a variety of treatment modalities including Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, behavior therapy, biofeedback, clinical hypnosis, and mindfulness with a focus on improving functional outcomes and pain and chronic symptom management.

 Board Certification and Academic Information